walmartlabs/concord/docs/processes.md

 ## Request data

-A payload's `_main.json` file is either supplied by users or created by the server from an user's request data.
+A payload's `_main.json` file is either supplied by users or created by the server from a user's request data.

 The request's JSON format:
 ```json